Leadwerks/Documentation/4x4matrices.md

 The last value in each row is unused, so the right column is always set to (0, 0, 0, 1).
 This just makes the math work out nicely when we do fancy things with matrices.

-Let's take another look at the matrix, with the X, Y, and Z axes highlighted in red, green, and blue:
+Let's take another look at the matrix, with the X, Y, and Z axes highlighted in red, green, and blue, and the translation highlighted in yellow:

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/4x4matrix.png?raw=true)